Natural Hazard Risk

 - Developing a comprehensive approach to DRM;

-- Strengthening the seismic resilience of school buildings; and,
+- Strengthening the seismic resilience of school infrastructure; and,

 - Implementing risk financing mechanisms.

-- Improving disaster risk information through updated probabilistic seismic hazard maps;
+- Improving disaster risk information through conducting a national probabilistic seismic hazard assessment that will inform the update of the seismic building code;

-- Strengthening disaster preparedness, particularly at the local level; and,
+- Strengthening disaster preparedness, particularly at the local level through community risk assessments for risk-informed master planning; and

-- Improving the understanding of fiscal disaster risks and risk financing options.
+- Improving understanding of fiscal disaster risks and risk financing options.

-Many activities are in the early stages, and GFDRR anticipates continued demand for support from the Government of Armenia.
+Many of activities are in initial stages, and GFDRR anticipates continued demand from the Government of Armenia in these areas.